 13 – Toy Story 4

-What we do know is that a new toy called Forky joins Woody and his friends, and they’re soon off on a road trip…
+There’s also a new toy called Forky joins Woody and his friends, and they’re soon off on a road trip…

 Josh Cooley is directing.
 Toy Story 4 is released in the US and the UK on 21 June 2019.

-Watch the Toy Story 4 teaser trailer:
+Watch the Toy Story 4 trailer:

 14 – Angel Has Fallen